wilbooorn/prepwork/cloud9/README.md

 0. Write your Ruby code in the text editor, top and center.
 0. Run your code in the terminal at the bottom.

+All of the readings in this repo are markdown files (.md).
+If you'd like to read them in Cloud9, right-click them and select "Preview".

 The terminal behaves almost exactly as it would on a Mac.
 You can install gems and run the programs you've written with commands like `ruby hello_world.rb` This will allow you to see any output and error